“Do any of you feel pain anywhere?”

 After a B-Schooler sparked some interest doing weekly oracle card readings, which I enjoyed and were always very accurate, I went to look for some tarot cards for myself.

-Oracle cards works in terms of Law of Attraction: you attract the right card with the right message.
+Oracle cards work in terms of Law of Attraction: you attract the right card with the right message.

 After a long thought, deciding between the Goddess or Mermaid deck, I felt a pull towards the Indigo Angel Oracle Cards by Doreen & Charles Virtue.
 It’s specially made to assist Indigos in their life mission and other areas in their life, and it’s a beautiful deck with silver linings – probably a conscious choice of them.